freelancer1845/at.sunplugged.printschemes.python/README.md

 The Gui will contain an inputfield for every entry in the dictionary.
 With the function *open()* the gui is openend and when closed the function will return either **True(ok clicked)** or **False(cancel clicked or Red X)**.
 You can now get your dictonary back by calling *getDictonary()*.

-## Update(20.6.2017)

-Added an extra P3 line @minimalCodeLaserScript to test if this line would reduce trickling of printed Silver.